Cost

 • A median and turn lanes

-• Sidewalks for three adjacent neighborhoods
+• Sidewalks in adjacent neighborhoods

 • The Meridian Greenway shared use trail on Meridian (from Forest Meadows to Orchard Pond Parkway)